miccunifi/NEFER/README.md

 ['03', '07', '17', '19', '27', '28']

 ### Dataset structure
-- event_videos: contains a folder with raw event camera videos and a folder with event frames obtained with Temporal Binary Representation [2].
+- event_raw: a folder with raw event camera videos
+- event_frames: a folder with event frames obtained with Temporal Binary Representation [2].
-- rgb_videos: contains rgb video frames.
+- rgb_frames: contains rgb video frames.
-- annotations: contains several csv files for train and validation for both rgb and event data.
-Each file also has a correspondent "subjective" version, with annotations provided by the users.
+- annotations: contains several csv files for train and validation for both rgb and event data (expected_emotions).
+Each file also has a correspondent "subjective" version (reported_emotions), with annotations provided by the users.

 [1] Ekmann, P.: Universal facial expressions in emotion.
 Studia Psychologica 15(2), 140 (1973)]